team-alembic/ash_authentication/documentation/dsls/DSL:-AshAuthentication.Strategy.MagicLink.md

         sender fn user_or_email, token, _opts ->
           # will be a user if the token relates to an existing user
           # will be an email if there is no matching user (such as during sign up)
+          # opts will contain the `tenant` key, use this if you need to alter the link based
+          # on the tenant that requested the token
           MyApp.Emails.deliver_magic_link(user_or_email, token)
         end
       end